New Jersey Route 90: History

 Plans for the Route 90 freeway were first made in 1964, a year after the Betsy Ross Bridge over the Delaware River was proposed.
 In 1965, Route 90 was legislated to run from the proposed bridge in Pennsauken east to Route 73.
 In 1969, construction began on the Betsy Ross Bridge and its approach roads.
 A 1970 proposal to include the planned Route 90 freeway as a part of the Interstate Highway System was denied.
 The Betsy Ross Bridge itself was finished in 1974, but did not open to traffic until April 30, 1976 due to controversies concerning the approach roads.
-At this time, Route 90 was completed between the Betsy Ross Bridge and U.S. Route 130.
-In March 1986, construction began on Route 90 between U.S. Route 130 and Route 73 in Cinnaminson.
+At this time, Route 90 was completed between the Betsy Ross Bridge and US 130.
+In March 1986, construction began on Route 90 between US 130 and Route 73 in Cinnaminson.
 This section of the route, which cost $23 million ($ million today), was opened on October 25, 1988.